GuilhermeMoreira/svelte-time-tracker-app/README.md

 npm install -g firebase-tools
 ```

-Then, from within the project folder, log in to Firebase with your Google credentials, set the project and int it:
+Then, from within the project folder, log in to Firebase with your Google credentials and set the project:

 ```bash
 firebase login